naraengk/auto-annotated-portfolio/content/pages/index.md

             fontWeight: 400
       - type: Testimonial
         quote: >+
-          *   Acquired extensive experience in Cloud Computing, Artificial Intelligence, and Python programming, significantly broadening my exposure to the IT industry.

-          *   I underwent rigorous training encompassing Microsoft Azure (AZ-900, AI-900, DP-900), Python, Artificial Intelligence, and Machine Learning, with assessments validating my proficiency in these domains.

-          *   This immersive learning experience fortified my foundational knowledge and deepened my insight into the evolving landscape of IT.
+          I gained extensive experience in Cloud Computing, Artificial Intelligence, and Python programming, significantly broadening my exposure to the IT industry.
+My rigorous training included Microsoft Azure certifications (AZ-900, AI-900, DP-900), Python, and Machine Learning, with assessments validating my proficiency.
+This immersive experience fortified my foundational knowledge and deepened my insight into the evolving landscape of IT.

         name: IT Intern @ Spectrum Networks
         title: ''